Leslie Dicosola, LMSW

 Education & credentials

-- Master of Social Work, Eastern Michigan University
+- M.A.
+Social Work, Eastern Michigan University

 - Lecturer, School of Social Work, Eastern Michigan University

-- Member of the National Association of Social Workers
+- Member of the National Association of Social Workers (NASW)

 I believe therapy is a “gift you give yourself.”
 I strive to provide a warm, trusting and relaxing environment where ‘listening” to a client’s concerns is foremost.
 Through a collaborative approach, based on a client’s strengths, I strive to empower my clients to discover positive solutions to life’s challenges creating a sense of mastery and well-being.